By Alexandra V. Maragha

 Despite the negative backlash, it is perhaps the exact reaction that is needed going into the final episode of the series.
 The writers David Benioff and D.B.
 Weiss have not only triggered publicity for the world to hear about the series all over again, but they have provocatively incited the “Tyrion Lannister effect”, leaving a harsh lesson to be felt and realized by all.

 The more overlooked character development for the episode is that of Tyrion.
 He is a man caught between two women, Queen Daenerys and Queen Cersei, two worlds of the past and present, two outcomes of Daenerys succeeding or not, and two beliefs.
 As he is the Hand of the Queen, he supports and advises Daenerys in every move, as he has done up until this point in the series.
 For the first time, Tyrion truly fears and doubts the uncertainty of his place in Daenerys’ council, if she will execute him at any moment, and the overall outcome of Daenerys as ruler on the Iron Throne.
-Lord Varys clearly communicates and reminds Tyrion of his own doubts of what is good for the realm to which Tyrion is aware of, but does not want to agree with out loud.
+Lord Varys clearly communicates and reminds Tyrion of his own doubts of what is good for the realm to which Tyrion is aware of, but does not want to agree with out-loud.
 Tyrion re-states his belief in Daenerys, more to convince himself rather than Lord Varys- whom Tyrion ultimately sacrifices for his own sake and becomes the last to truly play the game.

-This debate between Lord Varys and Tyrion on the stability of Daenerys reflect the last of any game to be played, reminiscing the past where councils and individual ambitions plotted for power even more than those of royal blood.
+This debate between Lord Varys and Tyrion on the stability of Daenerys reflects the last of any game to be played, reminiscing the past where councils and individual ambitions plotted for power even more than those of royal blood.
 The only difference in these discussions is the tragedy that Tyrion nor Lord Varys really mean any harm, as they both are trying to find a way for everyone to “win”.
 After Lord Varys is executed, Tyrion is the only man of wisdom, knowledge and first-hand experience of the ways of the past (aside from Ser Davos) of that generation.

 Without further evaluating the shows intricate details and plot, the point of “The Bells” is not simply to further a storyline, but also achieved audience interaction and empathy; just not in the way most expected.